Meet the Trustees

 John Lander (Chair)

-On retirement John was appointed Chairman of Coastline Housing Ltd, a Cornish based housing association with more than 4,000 homes, a post he held for eight years before becoming vice chair of Cornwall Rural Housing for three years until he moved to Hampshire in 2019.
+On retirement John was appointed Chair of Coastline Housing Ltd, a Cornish based housing association with more than 4,000 homes, a post he held for eight years before becoming Vice Chair of Cornwall Rural Housing for three years until he moved to Hampshire in 2019.
 While in Cornwall John became a non-executive Board member of the Royal Cornwall Hospitals (NHS) Trust, and Truro and Penwith College.

 In addition to his non-executive directorship of WHT, John is now a trustee of Winchester Youth Counselling and a member of the Sparsholt College governing board.
 Having written over 20 books and papers on social matters and nonconformist church history, John is now engaged on the history of Sparsholt College that will celebrate its 125th anniversary in 2024.